EnvisionDoc/iam/best_practice.md

 ### Edge Developer

-**Major duties**: develop edge software and edge configuration center in order to manage the edge gateway.
+**Major duties**: Develop edge software and edge configuration center in order to manage the edge gateway.

-**Recommended permissions**
+**Recommended permissions**:

 The following services are the minimum required permissions for this role:
 - Model